Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee – Williamson County Historical Society series list.
 A significant historical date for this entry is November 30, 1864.

-W. Marker is in Franklin, Tennessee, in Williamson County.
-Marker is on Columbia Avenue (U.S. 31) near W Fowlkes Street, on the right when traveling south.
+Location.
+35° 55.049′ N, 86° 52.394′ W. Marker is in Franklin, Tennessee, in Williamson County.
+It is on Columbia Avenue (U.S. 31) near W Fowlkes Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Franklin TN 37064, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Franklin High School (a few steps from this marker); Lotz House (within shouting distance of this marker); Carter House (within shouting distance of this marker); a different marker also named The Lotz House (within shouting distance of this marker); a different marker also named The Carter House (within shouting distance of this marker); 125th O.V.I. (within shouting distance of this marker); a different marker also named Lotz House (within shouting distance of this marker); The Carter Farm (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Franklin High School (a few steps from this marker); Lotz House (within shouting distance of this marker); Carter House (within shouting distance of this marker); a different marker also named The Lotz House (within shouting distance of this marker); a different marker also named The Carter House (within shouting distance of this marker); 125th O.V.I. (within shouting distance of this marker); a different marker also named Lotz House (within shouting distance of this marker); The Carter Farm (within shouting distance of this marker).
 Touch for a list and map of all markers in Franklin.

 Towards the northern end of the Carter House State Historic Site.

-Photographed By Larry Gertner, May 22, 2007
+Photographed by Larry Gertner, May 22, 2007

 3. Opdycke's Bridgade bivouac